ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 	23--------------5

-	**KSI by Age Group (age of the red light runner)** – Here we got some unexpected results.
-There were counts in outlying age groups.
-For example, there was 1 accident classified in each of the age groups 0-4, 10-14, and over 95.
-These could be due to human (data input) error.
-We also see that the highest number of accidents occur in the 20-24 and 45-49 age groups.
+	**KSI by Age Group (age of involved party)** – Here we are looking at the age of the parties involved in the red light running accidents.
+The are peaks in the 20-24 and 45-49 age groups.
+But clearly traffic accidents effect all age groups from infants to seniors, and red light running is no different.

 	AGE GROUP